ISAITB/docs-services/source/messaging/index.rst

 The result of this implementation will be twofold:

-    * The test bed user will be presented the "address" configuration value returned by the simulated "Server" actor.
+    * Before the test session starts, the user will be presented the "address" configuration value returned by the simulated "Server" actor.
 This is done in case the user needs to configure this address in the actual system that will be tested.
     * The "address" configuration value will be subsequently accessible in the test session through the expression ``$Client{Server}{address}``
       (i.e. ``$SUT_ACTOR_ID{SIMULATED_ACTOR_ID}{PARAMETER_NAME}``).